geek111/GH_pull-merge-revert/README.md

 The landing page now includes a **Remember token** option that persists tokens in `config.json`.
 Saved tokens can be selected from a drop-down list.
 You can manage and delete branches from the new **Manage Branches** page linked from each repository view.
 The branch management view now also supports range selection and drag selection similar to the pull request list.
+Loading repositories and pull requests now displays a progress bar with the current percentage and status.

 ## Building an executable